Around 50 PMC bank customers stage protest outside RBI

 Subsequently, it was raised to Rs 10,000 and to Rs 40,000 earlier this week by the RBI.
 A depositor of the bank allegedly committed suicide in Mumbai, while another died of a heart attack a few hours after taking part in a protest by bank customers seeking their money back.

 The national capital which also has branches of the PMC bank has seen protests by bank customers in the last few days.
 "It was a peaceful protest.
-We marched from Patel Chowk to RBI and submitted our appeal to an RBI officer", said Bhomika Sethi, a PMC depositor.
+We marched from Patel Chowk to RBI and submitted our appeal to an RBI officer", said Bhomika Sethi, a PMC depositor with the Amar Colony branch since last eight years.

+M A Chaudhary, another depositor, said it is difficult to survive with the cap of Rs 40,000 and that it should be raised.
+A businessman, Chaudhary said he has over Rs 50 lakhs in his savings and current accounts in the bank.
+He has been dealing with the bank since last five years.

 "I want my money back.
 The withdrawal limit is Rs 40,000 for six months.
 How can one even survive with such limitations?
 We are not begging.
-It is our money after all," said Chaudhary.
+It is our money after all," said Chaudhary, adding that his cheque for electricity bill payment was bounced after the RBI placed restrictions on the bank.
 Siddharth Dogra, another protestor, demanded that depositors money should be returned to them at the earliest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)